GaretJax/pop-analysis-suite/docs/advanced/command-subsystem.rst

 recursively scans the ``pas.commands`` package to retrieve the various commands.

-This mechanism allows for great flexibility in the definition of parsers for single commands and makes the addition of a new command relatively easy.
+This mechanism allows for great flexibility in the definition of parsers for single commands and makes the addition of new commands relatively easy.

-The next chapter will show you how to create a new command by adding it directly to the ``pas`` package.
+The next section will show you how to create a new command by adding it directly to the ``pas`` package.